gromacs/gromacs/docs/reference-manual/special/awh.rst

 maximum free energy difference of the PMF estimate.
-If this is much larger than the expected magnitude of the free energy barriers that should be crossed, then the system is probably being pulled too hard and :math:`D` should be decreased. :math:`\varepsilon_0` on the other hand, would only be tweaked when starting an AWH simulation using a fairly accurate guess of the PMF as input.
+If this is much larger than the expected magnitude of the free energy barriers that should be crossed, then the system is probably being pulled too hard and :math:`D` should be decreased.
+An accurate estimate of the diffusion can be obtaining from an AWH simulation with the :ref:`gmx awh` tool.
+:math:`\varepsilon_0` on the other hand, should be a rough estimate of the initial error.

 Tips for efficient sampling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^